Here Comes the Cavalry: Meet V-280, the Black Hawk’s Likely Replacement

 About Aerospace Manufacturing

 Aerospace Manufacturing was founded in 1986.
-We are ISO-accredited and a Phillips Screw licensee manufacturer that creates high strength, close tolerance aerospace fasteners including standards such as AN, MIL, MS, NA, NAS, as well as custom specials made to print.
+We are AS9100 and ISO:9001 accredited, QSLM approved and a Phillips Screw licensee that creates high strength, close tolerance aerospace fasteners to standards such as AN, MIL, MS, NA, NAS, as well as custom specials made to print.
 We are a trusted source for numerous world-class OEM leaders including, but not limited to Sikorsky, NAVICP, NASA and Lockheed Martin.